Asbjørn Aarnes: Biography

 He was appointed professor at the University of Oslo from 1964.
 He was professor of European literary history from 1964 to 1993, as well as head of literature department from 1966 to 1970.
-He also several published works on French literature and on Norwegian poets.
 He was co-editor of the book series Idé og tanke, jointly with Egil A. Wyller, and principal editor of the book series Thorleif Dahls Kulturbibliotek from 1978 to 2001.
+He has also written several works on French literature and on Norwegian poets.
 In 1963 he was admitted to the Norwegian Academy and presided over from 1967-82.
 From 2005, he wrote a column for Dag og Tid.

 Awards

 Aarnes became a member of the Norwegian Academy of Sciences in 1983.
 He received several French honorary decorations, including l'Ordre national du Mérite in 1970, the Légion d'Honneur in 1979 and l'Ordre des Palmes Académiques in 1984.
 He was the first recipient of the Anders Jahre cultural prize (Anders Jahres kulturpris) which he received jointly with sculptor Nils Aas in 1990.